 While concussion, as with any form of traumatic brain injury (TBI), needs to be taken seriously, the impact on an athlete's day-to-day life is usually shortlived.
-Three-quarters of concussed high school athletes in one recent study were found to be symptom-free within a week; only 15% had symptoms lasting more than a week but less than a month, and only a very small number (1.5%) still experiencing symptoms more than a month after injury.
+Three-quarters of concussed high school athletes in one recent study were found to be symptom-free within a week; only 15% had symptoms lasting more than a week but less than a month, and only a very small number (1.5%) were still experiencing symptoms more than a month after injury.

 Recent evidence, however, suggests that "mild" TBI, including repetitive concussive and subconcussive brain trauma, may lead to long-term or progressive symptoms (postconcussion syndrome), disability, and pathologic changes, especially in cases of repetitive concussion: